waizui/EasyLua/tutorial.md

             ]
 }
 ```
 And finally, start debugging in the IDE and then run unity editor.
-If everything going right,you'll see "connected" on your IDE console,
+If everything going ,you'll see "connected" on your IDE console,
 that means debugger is working properly.